-(a) Statement of compliance with legislation and accounting standards

-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) adopted by the EU.
+(a) Statement of compliance with legislation and accounting standards accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) adopted by the EU.
 In addition, the recommendation RFR 1 Supplementary Accounting Rules for Groups, issued by the Swedish Financial Reporting Board, has been applied.
 The parent company has applied the same accounting policies as those applied in the consolidated financial statements except as set out below in the section Parent company's accounting principles.